 Applied Exercise Science Program Standards – Semesters Four Through Eight (Junior and Senior Years)

 |Minimum acceptable semester-end GPA||2.5|

 |Minimal grade of a C or better in any EXS or ATC prefix course||2.0|

 - Once in course work within the major (fall of the junior year and beyond), students must maintain a minimum semester-end grade point average GPA of 2.5.
 Failure to do so will result in program–level probation and may affect academic progression and delay graduation.

 - Students whose semester-end GPA falls below the 2.5 threshold for two consecutive semesters will be dismissed from the program.

-- Student may only enroll in any course in the major a maximum of two times.
+- A student may only enroll in any EXS or ATC prefix course a maximum of two times.
 Enrollment in a course consists of achieving a WP or WF or a letter grade.
 Receiving a W in a course is not considered officially enrolled and will not result in academic penalty.

 Upon successful completion of the Applied Exercise Science Program students will:

 - Demonstrate knowledge in the exercise sciences including: anatomy and physiology, exercise physiology, Kinesiology and biomechanics, ECG interpretation, exercise testing and prescription, motor learning and nutrition.

 - Demonstrate knowledge of and clinical proficiency in the following content areas for both apparently healthy and chronic disease populations: a) pre-participation screening/ health risk appraisal and stratification, b) fitness assessment and evaluation c) the design of individually tailored exercise prescription, d) appropriate exercise techniques.